Jim Jordan to be charged, faces 2 years in prison & $200,000 fine for contempt **

 Jordan claims falsely that he knew absolutely nothing, and no one ever told him about it, when in fact and in law, Jordan was shielding Strauss, with whom Jordan shares sociopathic predilections.

-Jordan is also still under scrutiny for his part in the sex-scandal at the Ohio State University, which includes his documented attempts to suborn students to perjure themselves to cover his involvement in the sordid affair.
+Jordan is also still under ever-approaching scrutiny for his part in the sex-scandal at the Ohio State University, which includes his documented attempts to suborn students to perjure themselves to cover his involvement in the sordid affair.

 To date, Jordan has been able to deflect scrutiny of the fact that he, like Strauss, is a remorseless sociopath.